Vaibhav8997/playing_cards/README.md

 │── deck_test.go # Unit tests
 │── README.md # Project documentation

+---

-##Learning Goals
+## Learning Goals
------This project was built to practice:
+-- This project was built to practice:

--Working with slices and custom types
+- Working with slices and custom types
--Methods with receivers in Go
+- Methods with receivers in Go
--File operations (read/write)
+- File operations (read/write)
--Error handling
+- Error handling
--Using math/rand for shuffling
+- Using math/rand for shuffling
--Writing unit tests
+- Writing unit tests